pioneers/website/about/foundation.md

 <h2>Donate</h2>
 <div class="col-md-11">
 <div markdown="1">
-Donations to PiE are tax deductible subject to federal and state charitable giving rules.
+Donations to PiE are tax-deductible subject to federal and state charitable giving rules.
 If you would like to make a donation, please [donate online now]({{ "/support-pie/donate.html" | prepend: site.baseurl }}), or [email us](mailto:foundation@pioneers.berkeley.edu) to arrange your gift.
 </div>
 </div>
 </div>